mathieuprog/graphql-light/README.md

 ### Subscribe to data updates

-You subscribe to queries : receive any updates on the fetched data after the initial fetch.
+You subscribe to queries: receive any updates on the fetched data after the initial fetch.

 ### Explicitness